Robert H. Jackson (photographer): November 1963

-Jackson's colleague Jack Beers at The Dallas Morning News took an almost identical photo, but six-tenths of a second earlier, before Oswald screams in pain.
+Jackson's colleague Jack Beers at The Dallas Morning News took an almost identical photo, but six-tenths of a second earlier, the instant before Ruby fired.
 Beers was also called to testify in front of the Warren Commission.

 Later life

 In later life, Jackson was a staff photographer for the Colorado Springs Gazette-Telegraph.
 He retired from the Gazette in 1999.
 He has three daughters, two sons from his wife's previous marriage and a son with his current wife.
 As of November 2013, he has 10 grandchildren and resides in Manitou Springs, Colorado.

 In 2021, on the fifty-eighth anniversary of the Kennedy assassination, Jackson said "Every photographer would like to shoot an image that has meaning.
 I hated to see it happen in Dallas.
 But I was glad that I was able to cover a moment in history, in time."

+Jackson believes Oswald acted alone and rejects conspiracy theories surrounding the assassination.